t3r6/pkdocs/docs/guides/multiplayer/od-mp-server-win.md

 ### [Firewall configuration](od-firewall-config.md)

 This step is not always required.
 In my case, all worked without this configuration.
-However, you may need to create firewall inbound and outbound rules for the game via TCP and UPD protocols.
+However, you may need to create firewall inbound and outbound rules for the game via TCP and UDP protocols.
 Refer to this [**information**](od-firewall-config.md) for more details.

 ### [GameSpy to OpenSpy](gamespy-openspy.md)